FyraLabs-Graveyard/pungi/doc/configuration.rst

     architecture; format: ``[(variant_uid_regex, {arch|*: [package_globs]})]``

-    The packages specified here are matched against RPM names, not any other provides in the package not the name of source package.
+    The packages specified here are matched against RPM names, not any other provides in the package nor the name of source package.
 Shell globbing is used, so wildcards are possible.
 The package can be specified as name only or ``name.arch``.